kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 $$

 That wasn't so bad, right?

+TODO: another example involving a discts function, maybe the one from the exam?
+Again, with pictures.

 The relationship between $F'$ and $f$ is really exactly as you'd expect.
 For instance, let's look at the Lebesgue Differentiation Theorem: